 Whole seeds and nuts are rich in good fats and can protect against disease.
 Raw nuts and seeds have been associated with reduction in cholesterol levels and protection against sudden cardiac death.

 So instead of using olive oil in your salads, you can make your own cashew dressings and dips by blending your favorite nut with herbs.
 Cashews is one of the best nuts to do that.
 This way, we maximize our nutrition intake and eat less calories.

 And go for sprouted nuts, as they are better for digestion and energy!
 I’d still monitor your intake of nuts though, since nuts are still high in fat, and a little go a long way… even though some studies suggest that nuts may not cause the expected weight gain.

 Disclaimer: This article is mainly for people who want to explore eating healthier on a plant-based diet.
 It is not about fat-shaming.
-As I’ve said, we’ll be posting another article on how to gain weight, specifically muscles, on a plant based diet.
 You can take the content on this article with a grain of salt if you don’t agree with it.